Vegan Christmas this year?

 For the animals

-Huge numbers of animals are slaughtered every year in Denmark for Christmas - most of them are raised under intensive conditions.
-Every single one of these animals is an individual who deserves a free life without exploitation and suffering.
-Investigations by animal rights organizations have time and time again revealed the shocking reality of factory farms and slaughterhouses; brutal places where animals are treated as objects and denied their most basic needs.
+A huge number of animals are slaughtered every year in Denmark in connection with Christmas – most of them are raised under intensive conditions.
+Each of these animals is an individual that deserves a free life without exploitation and suffering.
+Studies conducted by animal rights organizations have repeatedly revealed the shocking reality of production facilities and slaughterhouses; these are brutal places where animals are treated as objects and their most basic needs are not met.

 For the planet

-The fishing, meat, dairy and egg industries are not only bad for animals - they are also a nightmare for the environment, climate and biodiversity.
-The UN says rapid and unprecedented changes - including a shift to a plant-based diet - are essential to limit the catastrophic damage climate change will cause.
-Read more about the link between animal agriculture and climate here.
+The fishing, meat, dairy, and egg industries are not only bad for animals—they are also a nightmare for the environment, climate, and biodiversity.
+The UN states that rapid and unprecedented changes are needed – including a shift to a plant-based diet – to limit the catastrophic damage that climate change will cause.
+Read more about the link between animal agriculture and climate change here.

 For yourself

-Increased consumption of vegan food can reduce the risk of obesity, high blood pressure, diabetes and certain types of cancer.
-It also helps prevent the outbreak of zoonotic epidemics and pandemics such as Covid-19.
+Increased consumption of vegan food can reduce the risk of obesity, high blood pressure, diabetes, and certain types of cancer.
+In addition, it helps prevent the outbreak of zoonotic epidemics and pandemics such as Covid-19.